paulodiovani/slides-code-coverage/README.md

 `99% ⬆`

-A brief introduction of code coverage, tools, and reports.
+A brief introduction of code coverage, tools, and reports, helping you keeping up with code quality.

 ---